welcome to callenharty.com

 Callen's first book of poetry, Compendium, is a collection of about 80 poems covering a variety of subjects and emotions.

-Buy your copy of Compendium for only $8.00 ($2.50 for e-book).
+Buy your copy of Compendium for only $8.00 ($2.50 for e-book) on Amazon or through your favorite local bookstore..

 "Harty's intensely personal essays were published online at the time, and this collection--coinciding with the uprising's 10-year anniversary--captures the passion behind the history."--Michael Popke, The Isthmus, Dec.
 4, 2021.